khamseaffan/Inbox-Client/README.md

 ## Description

-This repository defines a modular, protocol-based interface and implementation for a Gmail client.
+This repository defines a modular, protocol-based interface and implementation for a Gmail client and also integrates an AI client.
 It utilizes Python's `typing.Protocol` to describe standardized, mockable interfaces for both email messages and the inbox client itself, promoting separation of concerns and testability.

 The project follows a workspace structure managed by `uv`, with distinct packages for protocols and their concrete implementations.

 ### Scope

-This inbox client is designed primarily to read, parse, and interact with messages from a Gmail account.
+This inbox client is designed primarily to read, parse, and interact with messages from a Gmail account and then feed them to an ai client and analyze the percentage probability that the email is spam.

 #### Implemented Features